 Business bank accounts come with a lot of nice features for startup businesses.

 For example, many will integrate with popular startup apps.
 You can use these integrations to make it easier to accept payments or handle bookkeeping and taxes.

 Business bank accounts also usually have tools to make it easier to handle payroll and pay your suppliers.
 They may even offer expense management tools, automatic scheduled payments, and the option to organize your funds into buckets for different purposes.

 Some business banks are also lenders.
 If you have a business bank account, that might make it easier to qualify for a loan from that bank, which can be an important source of funds to grow your business from a startup to an established company.

-How to Open a Startup Business Bank Account
+What You Need to Open a Business Bank Account as a Startup

 Opening a startup business bank account is a lot like opening a personal bank account.